Criticism of ESPN: On-air promotion of Disney+

-In November 2019, ESPN's owner The Walt Disney Company launched Disney+, which came with a publicity push through both ABC and ESPN personalities, and the latter was pointed out as a blurring of lines between corporate publicity and journalistic integrity of Disney+.
+In November 2019, ESPN's owner The Walt Disney Company launched Disney+, which came with a publicity push through both ABC and ESPN personalities, and the latter was pointed out as a blurring of lines between corporate publicity and journalistic integrity.
 For example, there was a Simpsons-themed SportsCenter "Top 10" to star NFL reporter Adam Schefter tweeting that Disney+ "will change lives".
 Writing in Slate, Laura Wagner said that the "tongue bath" for Disney+ "represents a new inflection point in ESPN's decline from journalistic institution to entertainment company".
 Wagner added "This clumsy marketing blitz is an embarrassing exercise that turns ostensible reporters into stooges.
 It's also a stark example of just how flimsy ESPN's editorial vision has become."
 Meanwhile, Kelly McBride of the nonprofit journalism organization the Poynter Institute in an interview with The Washington Post said "You're turning the journalist into a salesperson and asking them to upsell the product.
 That's not the relationship you want the journalist to have with the audience member.
 You want that relationship to be about trust in the journalist's expertise."